The future of the digital telco: Paths to CSP profitability

 Use data & consumer trust to become the ecosystem control point for the “connected life”.

-Become a true advisor and business partner invested in SMB success through new services & targeted offerings.
+Become a true advisor and business partner invested in SMB success through new services and targeted offerings.

 4. Large enterprise orchestration